Former USA Softball president arrested, accused of lewd acts with a child - NewsBreak

 According to the sheriff’s office, Gouveia, 61, of Castro Valley, was booked back on April 14 into the Alameda County Jail before being released on $250,000 bail the same day.

 Gouveia worked with the organization governing softball in the United States from 1991 to 2019 including as Commissioner for Northern California before becoming president, the sheriff’s office said.
-USA Softball, headquartered in Oklahoma City, is the governing body that oversees the national softball team.Biden orders flags at half-staff to honor Highland Park shooting victims
+USA Softball, headquartered in Oklahoma City, is the governing body that oversees the national softball team.Fort Wayne ranked worst city for recreation

 Gouveia also worked with the Hayward Area Recreation and Park District in Northern California, which he retired from in 2016 as general manager, the sheriff’s office said.